You have no items in your shopping cart.

-Medicine.
-It's no secret that some prescription medicine can have side effects with regards to thyroid function.
-Medicating with lithium, interferon alpha, amiodarone, and interleukin-2 can disrupt regular thyroid production (7).
+Medications.
+It's no secret that some prescription medications can have side effects with regards to thyroid function.
+Lithium, used to treat certain psychiatric disorders, is commonly linked to cases of hypothyroidism (11).
 These drugs also make those who have a genetic tendency to develop autoimmune disease much more susceptible to hypothyroidism.

 Large or small iodine intake.
 Keeping thyroid hormone production regular and balanced requires adequate intake of iodine.
 Too much or too little can result to hypothyroidism.